 Taiwan will also recall its representative to the Philippines and request that Philippine representative to Taiwan return to Manila, the CNA report said.

 Last Thursday, Philippine forces fired at the Taiwanese boat "Kuang Ta Hsing No. 28" following an encounter at disputed waters off Extreme Northern Luzon.

 A 65-year-old Taiwanese fisherman was shot dead in the incident, even as the Coast Guard said its initial reports indicated the boat tried to ram the Philippine vessel.

 Meanwhile, the CNA said the Philippine Coast Guard has brought back a video of the incident, but it will not be published for now.

-It quoted Philippine Coast Guard spokesman Lt.
+Philippine Coast Guard spokesman Lt.
 Cmdr.
 Armand Balilo as saying the footage will be submitted to the investigators. — ELR, GMA News